-- 1. The PCC defines treasury management activities as: - · the management of cash flows; - banking, money market and capital market transactions; - the effective control of the risks associated with those activities: - the pursuit of optimum performance consistent with those risks. - 2.
-The PCC regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the PCC. - 3.
-The PCC acknowledges that effective treasury management will provide support towards the achievement of business and service objectives.
+- 1. The Commissioner defines treasury management activities as: - the management of cash flows; - banking, money market and capital market transactions; - the effective control of the risks associated with those activities; - the pursuit of optimum performance consistent with those risks. - 2.
+The Commissioner regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the Commissioner. - 3.
+The Commissioner acknowledges that effective treasury management will provide support towards the achievement of business and service objectives.
 It is therefore a commitment to the principles of achieving best value in treasury management, and to employing suitable performance measurement techniques within the context of effective risk management. - 4.
-Treasury operations are managed within the overall strategy approved by the PCC at three levels: - Formal reviews of strategy and performance by the PCC's CFO, Director of Resources and Head of Finance & Procurement, in conjunction with representatives from the external advisors (Sector). - Monthly monitoring is conducted by the PCC's CFO, Director of Resources and Head of Finance & Procurement. - On a daily basis by trained staff under the direction of the Head of Finance & Procurement.
+Treasury operations are managed within the overall strategy approved by the Commissioner at three levels: - Formal reviews of strategy and performance by the Commissioner's CFO, Director of Commercial Services, and Assistant Director Finance in conjunction with representatives from the external advisors (Linked Asset Services). - Monthly monitoring is conducted by the Commissioner's CFO, Director of Commercial Services and Assistant Director Finance. - On a daily basis by trained staff under the direction of the Assistant Director Finance.